JBQuim/Boolean-Circuit-Evolution/README.md

 </p>

 <p align="center">
-  Fig. 5 - Network evolved under fixed goals (Left) and network evolved under modular goals (Right).
+  Fig. 5 - Network evolved under modularly varying goals.
+(Top) G1 network and (Bottom) G2 network, separated by only two point mutations.
 The function of each module can sometimes be understood by inspection.
 </p>